dekarrin/ictiobus/docs/ictcc.md

     --debug-parser
         Print each step the parser takes as it parsers FISHI input.

+    --debug-sdts
+        Print each step the translation scheme takes as it translates a FISHI parse tree.

     --debug-templates
         Dump templates after they are filled for codegen but before they are